gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 Let's run one more `$ yarn build` and you should now see all the `*.map` and `.d.ts` files alongside your compiled `.js` files.

----

-## I Love it When a Plan Comes Together
+## The Plan Comes Together

 The moment of truth.
 Our plugin is now type-safe and is compiled down to vanilla JavaScript.
 Let's make sure it still works.

 Navigate back to the root of our gatsby project and run `$ yarn develop`.

-Check out localhost:8000 and notice that our plugin still works like a charm!
+Check out *localhost:8000* and notice that our plugin still works like a charm!

-Now to reap the full benefits of Typescript, we would have to write the blog itself in Typescript.
+Now, to reap the full benefits of Typescript, we would have to **write the blog itself** in Typescript.

 A Gatsby project with Typescript would **not** be able to compile `languageContext.changeLanguage('orange')` or ` languageContext.changeLanguage(24)`.

 ## In Closing

-We added a couple tools to our toolbox in this post.
-We created a Gatsby project, created a Gatsby plugin, and converted that plugin to Typescript.
+We accomplished *a lot* in this post: we created a Gatsby project, created a Gatsby plugin, and converted that plugin to Typescript.
 Not too shabby!

 You can find all the sample code [here](https://github.com/gperl27/creating-a-gatsby-plugin-using-typescript-example) and please raise an issue if you run into any problems.